What We Do and Why We Do It

 The maintenance and growth of existing businesses in Marshall is a priority.
 Our EDC exists to serve you.
 Creating a diverse pro-business ecosystem that meets the dynamic needs of private investment is paramount.
 To accomplish this, we believe long-term sustainable planning for education and infrastructure are primary drivers to maintain and grow the economic base.
 Initiatives include developing and adapting workforce development programs from youth to retirement, developing large industrial sites, and partnering with the private sector to meet the needs of economic demand.

-The Marshall EDC Board of Directors is represented by five volunteer voting directors that are residents and business leaders of Harrison County, Texas.
+The Marshall EDC Board of Directors is represented by five volunteer voting directors who are residents and business leaders of Harrison County, Texas.
 Each may serve up to 2 consecutive 3-year terms.
 Joining the board in a non-voting ex-officio capacity are the City Manager, Mayor, and Mayor Pro-tem.
-The Marshall EDC Board of Directors has employed 3 positions, including an Executive Director who manages day-to-day activities.
+The Marshall EDC Board of Directors has employed staff, including an Executive Director, who manages day-to-day activities and oversees operations.

 The citizens and city council created the Marshall Economic Development Corporation (EDC) in 1991 to serve Marshall and the surrounding business community in Harrison County.
 We are a Type A 501(c)(3) non-profit, non-governmental organization funded through a portion of local sales tax dollars.
 EDCs were created through the State of Texas Development Corporation Act of 1979 with regulations as outlined by Chapters 501, 504, and 505 of the Texas Local Government Code.